Clarence Thomas

-Clarence Thomas (born June 23, 1948) is an American lawyer and jurist who has served since 1991 as an associate justice of the Supreme Court of the United States.
-President George H. W. Bush nominated him to succeed Thurgood Marshall.
-After Marshall, Thomas is the second African American to serve on the U.S. Supreme Court and has been its longest-serving member since Anthony Kennedy's retirement in 2018.
-He has also been the Court's oldest member since Stephen Breyer retired in 2022.
+Clarence Thomas (born June 23, 1948) is an American lawyer and jurist who has served as an associate justice of the Supreme Court of the United States since 1991.
+Nominated by President George H. W. Bush to succeed Thurgood Marshall, Thomas is the second African American to serve on the U.S. Supreme Court and the second longest-serving U.S. Supreme Court justice in history.

 Thomas was born in Pin Point, Georgia.
 After his father abandoned the family, he was raised by his grandfather in a poor Gullah community near Savannah, Georgia.
-Growing up as a devout Catholic, Thomas originally intended to be a priest in the Catholic Church but became dissatisfied with its efforts to combat racism and abandoned his aspiration to join the clergy.
+A devout Catholic, Thomas initially intended to be a priest in the Catholic Church but withdrew from seminary after experiencing racism.
 He graduated with honors from the College of the Holy Cross in 1971 and earned his Juris Doctor in 1974 from Yale Law School.
-Upon graduating, he was appointed as an assistant attorney general in Missouri and later entered private practice there.
-He became a legislative assistant to U.S. Senator John Danforth in 1979, and was made Assistant Secretary for Civil Rights at the U.S. Department of Education in 1981.
-President Ronald Reagan appointed Thomas as Chairman of the Equal Employment Opportunity Commission (EEOC) the next year.
+After law school, he became an assistant attorney general in Missouri, a legislative assistant to U.S. senator John Danforth in 1979, and Assistant Secretary for Civil Rights at the U.S. Department of Education in 1981.
+President Ronald Reagan appointed Thomas as Chairman of the Equal Employment Opportunity Commission (EEOC) in 1982.

 President George H. W. Bush nominated Thomas to the United States Court of Appeals for the District of Columbia Circuit in 1990.
 He served in that role for 19 months before filling Marshall's seat on the Supreme Court.
 Thomas's confirmation hearings were bitter and intensely fought, centering on an accusation that he had sexually harassed Anita Hill, a subordinate at the Department of Education and the EEOC.
 The Senate confirmed Thomas by a vote of 52–48, the narrowest margin in a century.

 Since the death of Antonin Scalia, Thomas has been the Court's foremost originalist, stressing what he considers the original meaning in interpreting the U.S. Constitution.
-In contrast to Scalia—who had been the only other consistent originalist—he pursues a more classically liberal variety of originalism.
 Until 2020, Thomas was known for his silence during most oral arguments, though he has since begun asking more questions to counsel.
 He is notable for his majority opinions in Good News Club v.
 Milford Central School (determining the freedom of religious speech in relation to the First Amendment to the U.S. Constitution) and New York State Rifle & Pistol Association, Inc. v.
 Bruen (affirming the individual right to bear arms outside the home), as well as his dissent in Gonzales v.
-Raich (arguing that the U.S. Congress may not criminalize the private cultivation of medical cannabis).
-He is widely considered to be the Court's most conservative member.
+Raich (where he argued that the U.S. Congress may not criminalize the private cultivation of medical cannabis).
+He is widely considered to be the Court's most conservative justice.